Research Methodology

 Public Release

 We publish complete reports with detailed sources, data appendices, and methodology documentation.
-Our readers can examine our work and verify conclusions.
+Our readers can examine and verify our work.

 Data Sources